Curriculum Information Guide

 Farmingdale State College’s Department of Aviation offers the premier collegiate aviation program on Long Island, and in the region.
-The professional pilot program provides training for entry-level pilot positions within the air transportation industry.
-Opportunities also exist in Federal/State Government, Corporate/Business Aviation sectors and the United States Military.
+The professional pilot program is currently accredited by the Aviation Accreditation Board International through February, 2023.
+The degree program provides training for entry-level pilot positions within the air transportation industry.
+Opportunities also exist in Federal/State Government, Corporate/ Business Aviation sectors and the United States Military.

 A grade of “C” or better is required in all AVN courses (including electives) for graduation from the Professional Pilot Program.
 Students who are unable to obtain a minimum grade of “C” after the second attempt in any AVN classes must obtain permission from the Chairperson of the department to remain in the program.
 This will apply for each course that needs to be retaken for the third time.

 Flight training students must maintain a cumulative GPA of 2.0 and must be in Good Academic standing at the completion of each semester or they may be removed from their flight training schedule.

 Please refer to the Safety and Technical Standards in the front section of the College catalog.

 Graduates will possess the necessary knowledge, skills and attitudes to competently and ethically function as professional pilots in the aviation industry.

 Specifically, the graduate of the Aeronautical Science-Processional Pilot degree program will use the knowledge and skills obtained in the program to:

 - demonstrate an ability to apply knowledge of mathematics, science, and applied sciences as a professional pilot

 - analyze and interpret data relating to aviation